 speaker

 President and CEO

-You know, it's more, we have, because we have 120,000 customers, you know, a substantial number of them through the distribution channel, it's hard to pick that data off on a very consistent basis.
-But we do have, you know, subsets of what we look at, subsets of some of the large customers, subsets of specific megatrends, subsets of things.
+You know, it's more, we have, because we have 120,000 customers, you know, a substantial number of them through the distribution channel.
+It's hard to pick that data off on a very consistent basis.
+But we do have subsets of what we look at, subsets of some of the large customers, subsets of specific megatrends, subsets of things.
 And so internally we track, as we look at these subsets, how is it performing?
 And really the same processes we know are creating that multiplier effect in other places as well.
 So I think that's the best way.
-We don't break it down by each, you know, initiative or each megatrend in terms of what we're doing.
+We don't break it down by each initiative or each megatrend in terms of what we're doing.
 But we do know and we do see that the TSS reflected by the total content in these applications is growing in the areas that we're focused on.
-And we'll think about is there a way to provide some of that insight?
-And over the years we have shown some of the customer designs without putting any names on them showing all the different content.
+And we'll think about is there a way to provide some of that insight.
+And over the years, we have shown some of the customer designs without putting any names on them, showing all the different content.
 It doesn't go to your question of dollars, but it does go to your question of content.
-And maybe we'll bring some of that back into the investor circuit.
+And maybe we'll bring some of that back into the discussion. the investor circuit.
 Did you have any other?

 speaker

-Yeah, you know, maybe a good way for you to look at that too is on our website.
-We now have a very extensive reference design section that we're adding reference designs to every quarter.
-And you could probably see from that what markets and about how many devices are in each of those reference designs for those target applications.
-And that gives you a good idea of where we're targeting and what's happening.
+Yeah, you know what, maybe a good way for you to look at that too is on our website, we now have a very extensive reference design section that we're adding reference designs to every quarter.
+And you can probably see from that what markets and about how many devices are in each of those reference designs for those target applications.
+And that gives you a good idea of where we're targeting. and what's happening.

 speaker

-Yeah.
-Okay, thank you.
+Okay, no, thank you.
 That's helpful.
 Thank you.

+speaker